canonical/netbox/docs/development/application-registry.md

 A dictionary mapping each model (identified by its app and label) to its search index class, if one has been registered for it.

+### `tables`

+A dictionary mapping table classes to lists of extra columns that have been registered by plugins using the `register_table_column()` utility function.
+Each column is defined as a tuple of name and column instance.

 ### `views`

 A hierarchical mapping of registered views for each model.
 Mappings are added using the `register_model_view()` decorator, and URLs paths can be generated from these using `get_model_urls()`.